kostaAtStampli/StampliMCP/docs/LLM_TOOLS_AND_SCHEMAS.md

 - The server asks for primitive inputs via schemas:
   - BooleanSchema, NumberSchema, StringSchema, EnumSchema (subset)
 - Helper code: `StampliMCP.McpServer.Unified/Services/ElicitationCompat.cs:27`
+- If the client declines or lacks support, the helper caches it and tools continue without prompting.
 - Examples in tools: `ErpKnowledgeTools`, `ErpRecommendationTool`, `ErpValidationTool`, `ErpDiagnosticTool`.